AngleProtocol/angle-docs/veangle-guides/README.md

 # 📗 veANGLE/DAO App Guides

-The veANGLE upgrade introduced various new features to the token, including locking, interests redistribution, and voting on gauges.
+The veANGLE upgrade introduced various new features to the token, including **locking ANGLE**, **interest distribution**, and **voting on gauge rewards**.
 How to benefit from each of those features is detailed in the following pages.

 You can access the veANGLE features on the [DAO App](https://dao.angle.money).